MPL 17x17x3 / N38 - neodymium magnet

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Possible danger associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
-Additionally, tiny parts of these devices have the potential to complicate diagnosis after entering the body.
+- Health risk associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is particularly important in the aspect of protecting young children.
+Additionally, tiny parts of these magnets are able to complicate diagnosis when they are in the body.

 Dust and powder from neodymium magnets are flammable.